airlock/microgateway-juiceshop/README.md

 <summary>Expand for Details</summary>

 The instructions below provide a quick start guide for a "standard" Kubernetes setup.
 Setup description for, e.g., OpenShift, as well as detailed information are provided in the **[manual](https://docs.airlock.com/microgateway/latest/)**.
+> **Note**: Installing Airlock Microgateway CNI is required for this example.
+The example configuration is meant for the sidecar data plane mode.
+>
+> See [documentation](https://docs.airlock.com/microgateway/4.4/#data/1660804709650.html) for more information about data plane modes.

 ## Prerequisites
 * [Airlock Microgateway License](#obtain-airlock-microgateway-license)